 With every step of the staining process, take your time.
 When the project is completed and your tools are cleaned and put away, nothing will have had a greater impact on the quality of the job.
-Here's a few tips before you get started.
-Take your time to allow new pressure treated lumber to weather for a few months and dry out before staining it.
-Allow stain strippers to be left on the surface long enough to break down old finishes before you rinse it off.
-Take your time to prevent overspray and spills on non-target surfaces and wait to start your project until the weather forecast is favorable.
+Take your time and allow new, pressure treated-lumber to weather for a few months and dry out before staining it.
+Leave stain strippers on the surface long enough to break down old finishes before you rinse it off.
+Take your time in order to prevent overspray and spills on non-target surfaces; wait to start your project until the weather forecast is favorable.

 Step 2: Preparation, Preparation, Preparation

 Preparation is key to the final results.
-All wood needs to be cleaned well before staining, whether it's a brand new deck, or an older deck that's been out in the weather and needs to be re-stained.
-Brand new lumber needs to be cleaned to remove "mill scale".
-Mill scale is a crushing of the grain that takes place during the milling process.
-If it's left un-cleaned, it can prevent wood stains from properly penetrating into the wood surface.
+All wood needs to be well cleaned before staining, whether it's a brand-new deck or an older deck that's been out in the weather and needs to be re-stained.
+Brand-new lumber needs to be cleaned to remove 'mill scale',which is a crushing of the grain that takes place during the milling process.
+If it's left uncleaned, it can prevent wood stains from properly penetrating into the wood pores.

-If there is a build up of old stains on the deck then the job gets a little tougher but not impossible.
+If there is a build up of old stains on the deck, then the job gets a little tougher, but not impossible.
 Instead of a sodium percarbonate cleaner you'll need to use a stain stripper.
-Strippers are a little more caustic so follow the directions carefully.
+Strippers are more caustic so follow the directions carefully.
 They work great and will remove most weathered stains in a single application.
-Lastly, if there are small spots of stain that won't come off during the cleaning process, they should sand off easily using a palm-type sander after the deck has dried.
+Lastly, if there are small spots of stain that won't come off during the cleaning process, a palm-type sander should remove them easily after the deck has dried.
 If those spots of stain are left on the deck, they will show through the new finish and detract from the deck's final appearance.
 Some stain manufacturers offer a free instructional video to help walk you through this entire process.
 They're a terrific tool to use to ensure that you do it right the first time.
 Check out a sample deck staining video here.

 Step 3: Brighteners are Beautiful

 In the deck staining process, no step is skipped more than this one.
-It's by far the easiest step to do and it will have a dramatic effect on the final results.
+It's by far the easiest step and will have a dramatic effect on the final results.
 Wood brighteners are easy to apply.
-They help open up the surface of the wood to improve penetration, neutralize any stain strippers that were used, and restore the appearance of old, weathered wood to like new again.
-That's a lot of things for one product to accomplish, but brighteners will do all of that so don't skip using them .
+They open up the surface of the wood to improve penetration, neutralize any stain strippers that were used, and restore the appearance of old, weathered wood to look like new again.
+That's a lot for one product to accomplish, but brighteners will do all of that, so don't skip using them.
 To use them, simply spray them on, wait a few minutes, and rinse them off.
-No scrubbing, and no "elbow grease" needed.
-There are so many benefits and they're so easy, there's no reason to not use them!
+No scrubbing and no 'elbow grease' needed.
+They're so easy to usse and have so many benefits, there's no reason not to use them!

 Step 4: Rinse like Mad